stak21/BashScripts/README.md

 copy and paste the description and go thorugh the task one by and giving the answer if you want.

-**To use this** ... go to your home directory and open .profile in your editor. copy and paste the code to the very and save/exit
+**To use this** ...
+go to your home directory
+open .profile in your editor
+copy and paste the code in nrScript to the very end save/exit
+In the terminal type :

-type in the terminal source ~/.profile (this will I think update the funcitons in there) When you create your repository or folder for the next project, type nr in the directory and go through the interactive guide to creating a clean README
+"**source ~/.profile**" without the quotes //(this will I think update the funcitons in there) When you create your repository or folder for the next project type nr in the directory and go through the interactive guide to creating a clean README

 **Example:**
 nr